 Other administrative expenses.
-Other administrative expenses decreased 3 per cent. to €227 million in 2017, compared to €235 million in 2016 in line with the administrative completion of the Athlon sale and the transfer of Financial Solutions to Rabobank.
+Other administrative expenses decreased 11 per cent. to €208 million in 2017, compared to €235 million in 2016 in line with the administrative completion of the Athlon sale and the transfer of Financial Solutions to Rabobank.

-Depreciation.
-Depreciation decreased by €3 million to €28 million in 2017, compared to €31 million in 2016.
+Depreciation and amortisation.
+Depreciation and amortisation decreased by €3 million to €28 million in 2017, compared to €31 million in 2016.